anycable/docs.anycable.io/docs/deployment/kubernetes.md

 To run Ruby counterpart of AnyCable which will handle connection authentication and execute your business logic we need to create a separate deployment and a corresponding service for it.

- 1. [**Deployment**](https://kubernetes.io/docs/concepts/workloads/controllers/deployment/) that will spin up required number of pods and handle rolling restarts on deploys
+ 1. [**Deployment**](https://kubernetes.io/docs/concepts/workloads/controllers/deployment/) that will spin up a required number of pods and handle rolling restarts on deploys

     ```yaml
     apiVersion: apps/v1